 From 2016 up until 2020, we’ve seen the cost of rent decrease by 1% each year, which has meant we’ve had to reduce our costs wherever possible, whilst still delivering our core services.

 We are increasing our rent costs so that we can:

-- Invest £7.061m in our existing homes over the next 12 months on new Kitchens, bathrooms, boilers and roofs as part of our ten year £83.1 investment programme.
+- Invest £83m in our existing homes over the next 10 years on new kitchens, bathrooms, boilers and roofs as part of our investment programme.

 - Continue to invest more than ever on safety and compliance to ensure tenants feel safe and secure in their home.
 Increased investment in smoke alarm installations, new heating systems and replacement fire doors

 - It will allow us to continue to deliver and improve on our core services such as Housing management and maintenance

 - Continue to build much needed new housing for the people that need it most, by building 225 every year over the next 10 years.

 A new ‘rent standard’ set by the government came into action from 1 April 2020, which meant housing associations like ourselves can increase our rents by up to CPI (the Consumer Price Index inflation measure) plus 1%.
 The government has said this standard will stay in place for five years.
 CPI at September 2020 was 0.5%, meaning that we are able to increase our rents by up to 1.5% in April.